 The Erase Suspend command, B0h, allows the system to interrupt a sector erase operation and then read data from, or program data to, any sector not selected for erasure.
+The bank address is required when writing this command.
 This command is valid only during the sector erase operation, including the 50 μs time-out period during the sector erase command sequence.
 The Erase Suspend command is ignored if written during the chip erase operation or Embedded Program algorithm.